joshmn/mattermost-ruby/README.md

 Tested against v3.
 In the future I'll publish separate versions for those who don't upgrade.
 But I'm going to assume most of us do since this is an infant.

+## Setup

+Because Mattermost doesn't provide an API user, Mattermost-Ruby uses a system admin account for its API calls.

 ## Configuration

 ```